 "This has been a very lengthy and deliberate process that has been done in the public domain,” said Katharine Kelley, former superintendent of Arlington National Cemetery.
 “We have a Federal Advisory Committee at Arlington National Cemetery, an independent body mandated by Congress to look at very substantive issues related to the cemetery, and they have looked at the question of eligibility for many years."

-The process involved more than two and a half years of public outreach and deliberation, including feedback from veterans and military service organizations, as well as engagement with Arlington Cemetery senior leaders and committee members.
+The process of developing the proposal has involved more than two and a half years of public outreach and deliberation, including feedback from veterans and military service organizations, as well as engagement with Arlington Cemetery senior leaders and committee members.

 Meanwhile, the cemetery continues to pursue opportunities to expand its grounds.
 A project to expand the southern side of the cemetery will add more burial space.
 But according to the Army, the 37 acres are still not enough to allow new interments well into the future.